AAA study identifies top three deadly teenage driving mistakes

 More than 4,200 of those fatal crashes involved speeding, according to AAA.
 The organization held a study of driving instructors.
 It found speeding, distraction, and poor visual scanning are the top three mistakes for new teenage drivers.

-“Try to avoid a lot of people in the car, especially younger people all together, loud radios, and obviously cell phones,” McCormick said.
+“Try to avoid a lot of people in the car, especially younger people altogether, loud radios, and obviously cell phones,” McCormick said.

 Those with AAA say your teen should scan the entire road for risks and hazards so he or she doesn’t wind up getting tunnel vision.